 This kind of behavior is especially common among narcissists.
 When you are with a narcissist, the entire world revolves around them.
 Because of this, you are responsible for their happiness and mental health.
 Instead of feeling supported in the relationship, you feel your time is spent cheering them up.

 3. You Do Not Feel Supported or Understood

 Because you spend all your time supporting your toxic partner, you do not feel understood or supported in the relationship.
 Even if you bring this up, your partner will try turning the tables and making it your fault.
 No matter what you do, you never seem to win.
 This is especially common in affairs because it is impossible to support someone while keeping them a secret.

 4. You Give More Than You Get

 Because you give more than you get, you tend to feel depleted all the time.
-It feels like you are not valued for your true contribution to the relationship.
-Instead, they take all of your energy and happiness without giving you anything in return.
+You feel you are not valued for your true contribution to the relationship.
+Instead, they take all your energy and happiness without giving you anything in return.

 5. You Have to Walk on Eggshells

-Even when you want to come home and relax, you feel like you have to be on guard.
+It would be best to be on guard even when you want to come home and relax.
 Anything you say could set them off.
-Instead of enjoying your time together, you feel like you are constantly performing a role.
+Instead of enjoying your time together, you are constantly performing a role.

 6. You Feel Disrespected